bmidget/kohana-kacela/guide/kacela/new.md

 </xml>
 ```

-With a relational database, we would create two tables, one to hold the basic information about each local, and a table to hold their aliases.
+With a relational database, we would create two tables, one to hold the basic information about each user, and a table to hold their posts.

 'users' table